Tim Johnson (baseball): After MLB

 Johnson later became field manager with the El Paso Diablos in 2012, but the team folded in 2013.

-Tim coached in the Arizona Winter League as of 2017 and spent time in the California Winter League from 2010–2014 as an instructor and coach.
+Johnson coached in the Arizona Winter League as of 2017 and spent time in the California Winter League from 2010–2014 as an instructor and coach.
 He also coached the Algodoneros de San Luis of the Liga Norte de Mexico later in 2017, before he was promoted to manager of the Pericos de Puebla of the Mexican League on June 4, 2017.
 Taking over about halfway through the season, Johnson led the Pericos to their second straight championship appearance.

 Johnson was named manager of the Tigres de Quintana Roo of the Mexican League for the 2018 season.

 Johnson was announced as manager for the Piratas de Campeche of the Mexican League for the 2019 season.
 However, he was fired 33 games into the season on May 13 after a 10-23 start to the season.

 He was hired by the Bravos de León of the Mexican League for the 2020 season.
 The team posted a 29-37 record and did not make the playoffs.
 Johnson was dismissed by the team following the season.